jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 The API Priority and Fairness feature is controlled by a feature gate and is not enabled by default.
 See
 [Feature Gates](/docs/reference/command-line-tools-reference/feature-gates/)
-for a general explanation of enabling or disabling feature gates.
-The name of the relevant feature gate is "APIPriorityAndFairness".
-This feature involves a new {{< glossary_tooltip term_id="api-group" text="API Group" >}} that must also be enabled.
-You cam do these things by adding the following command-line flags to your `kube-apiserver` invocation:
+for a general explanation of feature gates and how to enable and disable them.
+The name of the feature gate for APF is "APIPriorityAndFairness".
+This feature also involves an {{< glossary_tooltip term_id="api-group" text="API Group" >}} that must be enabled.
+You can do these things by adding the following command-line flags to your `kube-apiserver` invocation: